LynnaeInama/LynnaeInama/README.md

   ---
 <div id="header" align="left">
 About Me :

 I am a back end software developer just starting out.
 I have spent 27 years as an Accountant / Accounting Analyst.
-I decided a career change was in order, or even having the two skillsets piggyback off eachother to help organizations out.
+I decided a career change was in order where I can combine the coding skillset with the accounting analyst skillset to help organizations out.
 One thing is for sure, I love to code and have enjoyed the learning process.
 Every day I am excited to discover what I am going to learn next.
 Currently we are learning to code Java and have covered Conditionals and Loops.

   ---
 ### :computer: Languages and Tools :